 What is the Criminal Records Bureau (CRB)?

-The CRB is a government scheme which aims to help organisations in England and Wales make more informed recruitment decisions.
-The CRB Perform checks on volunteers and employees who are working with children or vulnerable adults.
-The CRB provides a regulated ‘one stop’ service for England and Wales offering access to records held by the police together with those held by the Department of Health and the Department of Education.
+The DBS is a government scheme which aims to help organisations in England make more informed recruitment decisions.
+The DBS perform checks on volunteers and employees who are working with children or vulnerable adults.
+This prevents unsuitable people from working with vulnerable groups, including children, through its criminal record checking and barring functions.
+It provides a regulated ‘one stop’ service offering access to records held by the police together with those held by the Department of Health and the Department of Education.